etp4eva/code-ericwebsite/projects/trees.md

 I wrote every part of this game from the ground up in **C++** using **OpenGL** for rendering.
 I used **GLAD** for loading OpenGL symbols and **GLFW** for windowing and input.
 I used **libnoise** for terrain generation.

 I learned a lot while making this game about synchronizing threads and the finicky way you have to manage resources with OpenGL.
 Also I created some rather complex shaders and came up with some clever tricks for rendering a large scene in realtime.

+I enjoy working with low level languages on high performance projects.
+Having to think about bit-width, data packing, and the way different algorithms will compile gives you a different point of view on the higher level problems.
+I find the arcane quality of working close to the bare metal in software very satisfying.

 In the end I am quite pleased with how it turned out.
 I am proud of this iteration but already thinking about the next version which I will program in **Rust** using **Vulkan**.